ale152/ale152.github.io/_pages/research.md

 title: "Research"
 ---

 The aim of my research is to use advanced Computer Vision and Machine Learning algorithms for Digital Health.
-I'm currently working for the [SPHERE Project](https://www.irc-sphere.ac.uk/), which aims at using common sensors like cameras and accelerometers deployed in people's homes to monitor the occupants' general health.
-My job is to analyse the data and come up with creative algorithms to understand the occupants' health while protecting their privacy.
+My work is connected to the [SPHERE Project](https://www.irc-sphere.ac.uk/), which aims at using common sensors like cameras and accelerometers deployed in people's homes to monitor the occupants' general health.
+My aim is to analyse the data and come up with creative algorithms to understand the occupants' health while protecting their privacy.

 Some of the most recent projects I worked on include:
 * [Sit-to-Stand analysis](#sit-to-stand)